ipspace/netlab/docs/dev/config/deploy.md

 # Deploying Device Configurations

 *netlab* Ansible playbooks deploy configurations through device-specific task lists and templates.
-When adding a new device type, you'll have to create either a generic _deploy configuration_ task list and a bunch of configuration templates, or a task list for every module supported by the device (plus the initial configuration).
+When adding a new device type, you'll have to create either a generic _deploy configuration_ task list and a bunch of configuration templates or a task list for every module supported by the device (plus the initial configuration).

-You can also mix-and-match the two approaches.
-For example, you could have a generic *deploy configuration* task list, but use a separate list of tasks for initial configuration.
+You can also mix and match the two approaches.
+For example, you could have a generic *deploy configuration* task list but use a separate list of tasks for the initial configuration.

 ## Search Paths